Ryan Model 147: Ryan Model 147B, 147C and 147D Lightning Bug

 Although the Fire Fly had yet to be used operationally, the Air Force was enthusiastic enough about the concept to issue contracts for follow-on variants.
 The USAF ordered nine Model 147Bs, including two prototypes and seven production aircraft.
 The Model 147B was designed for high-altitude reconnaissance, with wingspan extended from the 13 ft span of the Model 147A to 27 ft, raising the 147B's operational ceiling to 62,500 ft.

 The delivery schedule for the high-altitude Model 147B was several months out, so the Air Force also ordered seven Model 147Cs, a production version of the 147A, as an interim solution.
 The Model 147C had a wingspan extended to 15 ft, and incorporated the no-contrail system.

 Three of this batch of Model 147Cs were modified to become special-purpose Model 147Ds.
-The 147D combined the functions of reconnaissance and the original Firebee mission of aerial target: it was to be used as bait for SA-2 SAMs to obtain data on signals associated with the SA-2.
+The 147D combined the functions of reconnaissance and the original Firebee mission of aerial target: it was to be used as bait for S-75 Dvina SAMs to obtain data on signals associated with the S-75.
 The SAM was targeted by a radar codenamed Fan Song and it was simple enough to pick up its signals with a normal SIGINT aircraft.
-The SA-2 was also radio-controlled to the target by a ground command guidance link, with the missile carrying a transponder that sent back a signal to the Fan Song radar to allow tracking.
+The S-75 was also radio-controlled to the target by a ground command guidance link, with the missile carrying a transponder that sent back a signal to the Fan Song radar to allow tracking.
 Picking up these radio command signals was hazardous, since they only came on when a missile was launched.
 The proximity fuze signal was the most dangerous because it would only be detected moments before the SAM detonated.